 That’s what happened to me on Easter 2007.
 I was at a Family Easter Party and witnessed a family tradition that intrigued me.
 We had just finished eating some appetizers when everyone started grabbing some colored Easter eggs (the hard-boiled kind not the plastic variety.)
 The next thing I knew people were pairing themselves up and challenging their partner to an “Egg War.”

-The 40th Anniversary of Earth Day is fast approaching on April 22, 2010.
-What better time is there to lead an Eco-Friendly Club?
+Earth Day is fast approaching.
+What better time is there to lead an Eco-Friendly Club chockfull of learning, hands-in and STEM based activities?
 You have quite an opportunity here to build children’s awareness of the importance of taking care of our friend the Earth which we all call home and how vital it is that we take care of it!

 Week 1: Start a Recycling Project and have a Clean up the Campus Day